jhpyle/docassemble/_docs/config.md

 If `interview delete days` is set to `0`, interviews will never be deleted through [scheduled tasks].

+## <a name="session lifetime seconds"></a>Flask session lifetime

+By default, [Flask] remembers sessions for 31 days.
+To set this period to a different amount, set `session lifetime seconds` to a number of seconds after which the sessions should expire.

+For example, to expire a session after 24 hours, include:

+{% highlight yaml %}
+session lifetime seconds: 86400
+{% endhighlight %}

 ## <a name="checkin interval"></a>Polling frequency

 By default, the user interface polls the server every six seconds to